This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Media, Society, Culture and You grew out of an experiment in developing and employing open educational resources (OER) at Southern Illinois University Edwardsville.
 Professors from various disciplines were encouraged to find or develop texts to replace or supplement course materials.
 Because the field of mass communication changes so rapidly, the author of this text decided to “go all in” on OER materials and develop, write, and edit the first version of this electronic textbook with plans to update it at least once per year.
 Chapters are kept relatively short, but links lead down various intellectual paths for curious readers to follow.

-• Understanding Media and Culture: An Introduction to Mass Communication (University of Minnesota) in Pressbooks (CC BY-NC-SA)
+- Understanding Media and Culture: An Introduction to Mass Communication (Saylor Academy, 2012) – LibreTexts (CC BY-NC-SA)

 Understanding Media and Culture: An Introduction to Mass Communication is adapted from a work produced and distributed under a Creative Commons license (CC BY-NC-SA) in 2010 by a publisher who has requested that they and the original author not receive attribution.
-This adapted edition is produced by the University of Minnesota Libraries Publishing through the eLearning Support Initiative.
-The Text offers a full layout of all the mediums of mass media with an in depth chapter on each of the origins of the mediums.
+LibreTexts has adapted the content from Saylor Academy.

 Module 1: Communication & Media